Graduate Courses

 Instructor

-Topics to be covered in this course include (a) luminescent/electroluminescent compounds, (b) fullerene chemistry and (c) magnetic and electronic materials
+Topics to be covered in this course include (a) luminescent/ electroluminescent compounds, (b) fullerene chemistry and (c) magnetic and electronic materials.
+Offered jointly with CHEM 423.

 ** Student allowed to take only two of these 800 level courses throughout their graduate program.
 These modules will be offered concurrent with fourth year courses.